-Even if you lost your job or think it may happen, keep in mind that it probably has nothing to do with you and your job performance.
+If you lost your job or think it may happen, keep in mind that it probably has nothing to do with you and your job performance.
 In most circumstances, it is or will be a financial decision.
 Sure, it hurts no matter what the reason is for a layoff.
 It is fine to feel whatever you want.
 There is no right or wrong to feelings.
-Feel what you must then tap in to your superpower to find those strengths within you to figure your best next career and life move.
-There are always possibilities and opportunities.
-And you don’t have to go it alone.
-Connect with others who have lost their jobs, talk to friends or a former boss, or work with a coach.
+And getting laid off might just be the best thing to happen to you.
+It is all a matter of perspective.
+Maybe now is the right time for a career pivot or going after an even better job at a dream employer.

-*Take a free character strengths assessment at httpss://www.viacharacter.org/character-strengths-via
+*Take a free character strengths assessment at https://www.viacharacter.org/character-strengths-via

-* Gallup offers a Clifton Strengths Assessment for $49.99 httpss://store.gallup.com/p/en-us/10003/cliftonstrengths-34#details
+* Gallup offers the Clifton Strengths Assessment for $49.99 at https://store.gallup.com/p/en-us/1003/cliftonstrengths/10003/cliftonstrenghts-34#details